-The proposal comprises the demolition of the Church Inn and redevelopment of the site to create a twelve-storey purpose built student accommodation building comprising 97 units with roof top terrace and associated landscape and highway works.
+The proposal comprises the demolition of the Church Inn and redevelopment of the site to create a part twelve-storey, part three storey purpose built student accommodation (three storey element to rear) comprising 82 units with roof top terrace and associated landscape and highway works.

-A total of 97 student rooms would be provided within the development, arranged in 25 studios and 36 two bed clusters with en-suite facilities.
-The development would provide communal areas in the form of a reception, lounge, office, box room, laundry, cycle storage for 16 cycles, toilet and bin store at ground floor and common room with roof terrace to the 11th floor.
+A total of 82 student rooms would be provided within the development, arranged in 26 studios and 28 two bed clusters with en-suite facilities.
+The development would provide communal areas in the form of a reception, lounge, office, box room, laundry, cycle storage for 24 cycles, toilet and bin store at ground floor and roof terrace to the 11th floor.
 There would be an electricity substation incorporated to the west of the ground floor.

 The proposed building would occupy the majority of the site with the main entrance facing Cambridge Street.
 It would occupy the unadopted highway known as Brindle Street that sits immediately to the north of the existing Church Inn building to accommodate the building (the applicant is in the process of acquiring this land).
 The rear garden would also be occupied by development.
 There are two category B trees (a Wild Cherry and a Grey Elder) to the rear boundary of the site with Elmdale Walk that would be removed as a result of the development proposals.
+The piece of land to the west of the site which is partially in the applicants' ownership would not be enclosed and will contain two proposed trees in planters.

-(Ground Floor Plan)
+(Proposed Ground Floor Plan)